rulego/rulego/README.md

 ## Features

-* Development language: Go 1.18+
-* Lightweight: No external middleware dependencies, can efficiently process and link data on low-cost devices, suitable for IoT edge computing.
+* **Lightweight:** No external middleware dependencies, can efficiently process and link data on low-cost devices, suitable for IoT edge computing.
-* High performance: Thanks to the high-performance characteristics of `Go`, in addition, `RuleGo` adopts technologies such as coroutine pool and object pool.
+* **High performance:** Thanks to the high-performance characteristics of `Go`, in addition, `RuleGo` adopts technologies such as coroutine pool and object pool.
 For 10W data processing `JS script filtering->JS script data processing->HTTP push`, the average time is 9 seconds.
-* Embedded: Support embedding `RuleGo` into existing projects, non-intrusively utilizing its features.
+* **Embedded:** Support embedding `RuleGo` into existing projects, non-intrusively utilizing its features.
-* Componentized: All business logic is componentized and can be flexibly configured and reused.
+* **Componentized:** All business logic is componentized and can be flexibly configured and reused.
-* Rule chain: You can flexibly combine and reuse different components to achieve highly customizable and scalable business processes.
+* **Rule chain:** You can flexibly combine and reuse different components to achieve highly customizable and scalable business processes.
-* Process orchestration: Support dynamic orchestration of rule chains, you can encapsulate your business into `RuleGo` components, and then achieve your highly changing business needs by building blocks.
+* **Process orchestration:** Support dynamic orchestration of rule chain components, replace or add business logic without restarting the application.
-* Easy to extend: Provide rich and flexible extension interfaces and hooks, such as: custom components, component registration management, rule chain DSL parser, coroutine pool, rule node message inflow/outflow callback, rule chain processing end callback.
+* **Easy to extend:** Provide rich and flexible extension interfaces, you can easily implement custom components or introduce third-party components.
-* Dynamic loading: Support dynamic loading of components and extension components through `Go plugin`.
+* **Dynamic loading:** Support dynamic loading of components and extension components through `Go plugin`.
+* **Rule chain nesting:** Support sub-rule chain nesting, realize process reuse.
-* Built-in common components: `Message type Switch`,`JavaScript Switch`,`JavaScript filter`,`JavaScript converter`,`HTTP push`,`MQTT push`,`Send email`,`Log record` and other components.
+* **Built-in common components:** `Message type Switch`,`JavaScript Switch`,`JavaScript filter`,`JavaScript converter`,`HTTP push`,`MQTT push`,`Send email`,`Log record` and other components.
 You can extend other components by yourself.
-* Context isolation mechanism: Reliable context isolation mechanism, no need to worry about data streaming in high concurrency situations.
+* **Context isolation mechanism:** Reliable context isolation mechanism, no need to worry about data streaming in high concurrency situations.

 ## Use Cases